lcarne/call-only-launcher/README.md

 ## Key Features

-- **Minimal UI**
+- **Senior-Centric UI**
-  Large digital clock, full date, and high-contrast theme for maximum readability.
+  Large digital clock, full date, and high-contrast theme.
+Redesigned call screens with extra-large text, vibrant action buttons, and a reassuring visual style.

-- **Secure call handling**
+- **Intelligent Audio Routing**
+  Incoming calls automatically start on **speakerphone** by default to assist users with hearing or dexterity challenges.
+Easily toggle between speaker and earpiece with large, clear buttons.

+- **Safe Call Handling**
-  Incoming calls ring only for contacts marked as Favorites.
+  - Incoming calls ring only for contacts marked as Favorites.
-  Unknown callers can be silenced or rejected automatically.
+  - unknown callers are silenced or rejected automatically.
+  - **2-Tap Safety**: Hang-up and Refuse actions require two taps to prevent accidental termination of calls.

 - **Kiosk / Device Owner support**
   When set as Device Owner, the app can: